andreroggeri/ynab-sdk-python/README.md

 Python implementation of the YNAB API ([https://api.youneedabudget.com/](https://api.youneedabudget.com/))

 ## Warning
-This is pretty much a work in progress, the basic stuff is working, but nothis is guaranteed.
+This is pretty much a work in progress, the basic stuff is working, but nothing is guaranteed.
 See below whats implemented and whats not

 ## Installation